3andan4/push_swap_tester/README.md

 The generator can be used as a standalone program to generate random numbers, or as a library to generate random numbers in your own program.

+To use it, you must either copy your push_swap executable in the same directory as the tester or move the tester and Generator in the same directory as your push_swap executable.

 ## Tester

 The tester is a program that will test your pushswap program with a given number of random numbers.